GoogleChrome/web.dev/src/site/content/en/fast/preload-critical-assets/index.md

 ### Preloading resources defined in CSS

-Fonts defined with [`@font-face`](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization#defining_a_font_family_with_font-face) rules or background images defined in CSS files aren’t discovered until the browser downloads and parses those CSS files.
+Fonts defined with [`@font-face`](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization#defining_a_font_family_with_font-face) rules or background images defined in CSS files aren't discovered until the browser downloads and parses those CSS files.
 Preloading these resources ensures they are fetched before the CSS files have downloaded.

 ### Preloading CSS files

 If you are using the [critical CSS approach](./extract-critical-css/), you split your CSS into two parts.
 The critical CSS required for rendering the above-the-fold content is inlined in the `<head>` of the document and non-critical CSS is usually lazy-loaded with JavaScript.
-Waiting for JavaScript to execute before loading non-critical CSS can cause delays in rendering when users scroll, so it’s a good idea to use `<link rel="preload">` to initiate the download sooner.
+Waiting for JavaScript to execute before loading non-critical CSS can cause delays in rendering when users scroll, so it's a good idea to use `<link rel="preload">` to initiate the download sooner.

 ### Preloading JavaScript files

-Because browsers don’t execute preloaded files, preloading is useful to separate fetching from [execution](./bootup-time/) which can improve metrics such as Time to Interactive.
+Because browsers don't execute preloaded files, preloading is useful to separate fetching from [execution](./bootup-time/) which can improve metrics such as Time to Interactive.
 Preloading works best if you [code-split](./reduce-javascript-payloads-with-code-splitting) your JavaScript bundles and only preload critical chunks.

 ## How to implement rel=preload